lorossi/performances-monitor/README.md

 ## Api endpoints
 - `/api/stats?dt=[msec]` to get all the stats.
 The bigger the `dt` parameter is, the more the request will take but it will be more accurate
 - `api/time` to get the machine current time
+- `api/temperature` to get the machine current temperature

 ## Credits
 The font used is [_Roboto_ by _Christian Robertson_.](https://github.com/google/roboto/)